danger/danger/README.md

 ## Usage

 In CI run `bundle exec danger`.
-This will look at your `Dangerfile` and provide some feedback based on that
+This will look at your `Dangerfile` and provide some feedback based on that.

 ## DSL